Enter your email address below to get the latest

 Our Wonders of Japan itinerary has been intricately designed for those who wish to see iconic sites and magnificent treasures.
 You'll travel with the assurance that all your arrangements are taken care of.
 You will be accompanied by our industry-leading guides whose unparalleled knowledge and talent will turn your tour into an unforgettable experience.

-Fly overnight to the dazzling metropolis of Tokyo, Japan’s capital city.
-Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
+Fly overnight to the dazzling metropolis of Tokyo, Japan's capital city.
+Depending n your time of arrival, the rest of the day is yours to start soaking up the local culture.
+There is an optional tour to the Tokyo Skytree to enjoy panoramic views of the entire city before exploring Akihabara, the city's 'Electric Town', known for its hundreds of electronic shops selling a mind-boggling range of gadgets, gizmos, and devices that

-Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you’ll find plenty of tranquil backstreets and old temples to explore.
-Making use of the fantastic public transport, your guided city tour starts on the observation deck of the 634-metre Skytree, the world’s tallest tower.
-You’ll seek out the delightful landscapes of Hamarikyu Gardens.
-This evening take a relaxed cruise on the Sumida River for some excellent city vistas.
-(B,L)
+Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and youll find plenty of tranquil backstreets and old temples to explore.
+Making use of the fantastic public transport, your tour starts at the famous

 Travel by coach to Hakone, the gateway to Japan’s most iconic landmark – Mount Fuji.
 Drive to the 5th Station of Mt Fuji where, weather permitting, you can take in spectacular views.
 Next head to Hakone National Park, take a boat trip on Ashi Lake.
 From the water, the panoramas of the country’s highest mountain and its surroundings are spectacular.
 Stroll around Hakone-en Garden